Al Feldstein

 Albert Bernard Feldstein (/ˈfɛldstiːn/ FELD-steen; October 24, 1925 – April 29, 2014) was an American writer, editor, and artist, best known for his work at EC Comics and, from 1956 to 1985, as the editor of the satirical magazine Mad.
 After retiring from Mad, Feldstein concentrated on American paintings of Western wildlife.

 Early life and education

-Al Feldstein was born October 24, 1925, in Brooklyn, New York, to a Jewish household.
+Al Feldstein was born October 24, 1925, in Brooklyn, New York, into a Jewish family.
 He was the son of Max, who made dental molds, and Beatrice Feldstein.
 After winning an award in the 1939 New York World's Fair poster contest, he decided on a career in the art field and studied at the High School of Music and Art in Manhattan.
 During World War II, he served stateside in the Army Air Forces.